 One simple but truly delicious local food is called Saging Prito, it is fried Saba bananas with a light coating of brown sugar.
 One interesting version of Saging Prito is the one served in Lantaka Hotel, it is served with coco jam dip.

-Zamboanga has their own version of Tamales.
-Unlike the one in Pampanga with Pork, chicken and Egg toppings, Zamboanga Tamales is stuffed with Vermicelli noodles and prawns.
+Zamboanga has its own version of Tamales.
+Unlike the one in Pampanga with Pork, chicken, and Egg toppings, Zamboanga Tamales is stuffed with Vermicelli noodles and prawns.

 I was really satiated when we finished sampling all the dishes served to us.
 Aside from the amount of food we ate, what made me fully satisfied with this culinary tour was that it encompassed the flavors of Zamboanga—from spicy, boiled, grilled meat, to vegetables, to seafood, to sweet desserts.